Last modified: Dec. 8, 2022, 6:48 p.m.

-A common species throughout Belgium.
-This species is often confused with C. flavipennella.
+A rare species throughout Belgium.
+This species is often confused with C. flavipennella which is more common.

 The forewings are ochreous till brownish ochreous, often with a little orange shine.
 They are not greyish and haven't also a costal area which is lighter coloured.
 Rather often, and not so obvious to see, is that the base of the wing and also the apex are a little darker.